 You may consider using automated tools to inventory and monitor software usage at this stage.
 If the purpose of your work is a one-off "legalisation", you can achieve your goals with one of a few "lightweight" tools.
 Such software tools, as a rule, are low-cost – from 200 roubles per computer, and even free sometimes.
 They don't require a steep learning curve.
 They usually have relatively low system requirements.
 Often, all you need is a workstation.
 A good example would be Microsoft Software Inventory Analyzer, which is free.

 However, "lightweight" tools also have their drawbacks.
 The lower the price, the less data is collected, and the lower the recognition capabilities.
 Tools cannot inventory some software titles by scanning only the registry without checking the contents of hard disks.
 And some may have additional licensing terms that you cannot easily verify with "lightweight" tools.

 If an organisation faces the task of solving strategic software asset management issues, it is worth considering a professional asset management tool.
 Among such tools are, for example, Microsoft System Management Server (SMS) and Avocent LanDesk.

-The benefits of such tools include day-to-day ability to manage software as assets, having information on their use in almost real time, approaching changes proactively, distributing and re-harvesting software in a centralised manner.
+The benefits of such tools include day-to-day management of software as assets, having information on their use in almost real-time, approaching changes proactively, and distributing and re-harvesting software in a centralised manner.

-When estimating the costs, it is necessary to consider not only the cost of the licence for the tool itself, but also costs of its installation and implementation.
-And of course, don't forget the costs of the initial inventory data gathering.
+When estimating the costs, it is necessary to consider the cost of the licence for the tool itself and the costs of its installation and implementation.
+And, of course, don't forget the costs of the initial inventory data gathering.

 The result of this stage shall be a detailed report on installed and used software.